Agha Shaukat Ali

-Agha Shaukat Ali (1919–2013) was a civil servant turned politician in the princely state of Jammu and Kashmir, British Indian Empire.
+Agha Shaukat Ali (1919 – 19 March 2013) was a civil servant turned politician in the princely state of Jammu and Kashmir, British Indian Empire.
 He served as the General Secretary of the Muslim Conference party in the years preceding the Partition of India.
 Having migrated to Pakistan after the partition, he served as a civil servant, writer and diplomat.

 Family background

-Agha Shaukat Ali was born in the aristocratic Afghan Agha family in Srinagar in 1919.
+Agha Shaukat Ali was born in the aristocratic Zaffar Afghan Agha Qızılbash family with Turkic origins in Srinagar in 1919.
 The family belonged to the military Qizilbash aristocracy which had migrated from Kandahar, Afghanistan in the early 19th century and since then held offices of Royal Physicians, Ministers and Courtiers to the Dogra dynasty.

 His mother Begum Zaffar Ali, an educationist and legislator, was the first woman matriculate of Kashmir.
 His maternal grandfather, Khan Bahadur Aga Syed Hussain, then Governor and later Home and Judicial Minister in the princely state, was the first matriculate of Kashmir.

 Shaukat Ali's eldest brother was Agha Nasir Ali, a civil servant and his youngest brother Agha Ashraf Ali.
+His brother Agha Nasir Ali was the first Kashmiri to enter the civil services through competition and was already serving as Wazir-e-Wazarat.

-Early life
+Early life and education

 Shaukat Ali was educated at the Mission School at Fateh Kadal (later renamed as Tyndale Biscoe School) in Srinagar.
 He passed his matriculation in 1936.
 He graduated in Arts from Sri Pratap College.
 He attended the Aligarh University in 1930s with an LLB degree.